mikamichael/bootstrap/site/content/docs/4.3/content/tables.md

 ### Striped rows

 Use `.table-striped` to add zebra-striping to any table row within the `<tbody>`.
 You can customize which rows are highlighted by changing the `$table-striped-order` variable from `odd` (default) to `even`.

-To ensure compatibility with other table classes, we use a gradient `background-image` hack that blends the striping with any other `background-color`.
+To ensure background colors also work with striped rows, we use a `background-image` gradient that will overlay onto any `background-color`.

 {{< example >}}
 <table class="table table-striped">